matt-graham/mici/README.md

      with a position-dependent matrix representation
      ([Girolami and Calderhead, 2011](#girolami2011riemann)),
    * `SoftAbsRiemannianMetricSystem`  - system with *SoftAbs*
-     eigenvalue-regularised Hessian of negative log target density as metric matrix representation ([Betancourt, 2013](#betancourt2013general)),
+     eigenvalue-regularized Hessian of negative log target density as metric matrix representation ([Betancourt, 2013](#betancourt2013general)),
    * `DenseConstrainedEuclideanMetricSystem` - Euclidean-metric system subject
      to holonomic constraints